digitalronin/mysql-replicator/README.md

 TODO

-* accept (and insist on) command-line parameters
 * add a "no copying" mode that only updates master log file and position
 * add a "dry-run" mode
-* package as a gem
 * check ssh connection and permissions
 * check replication permissions
 * check slave is setup as a replication slave (i.e. it has a mysql server id)